openforcefield/openforcefield.org/content/community/news/general/2021-11-10-interchange-update.md

 The `topology` attribute stores chemical information in a graph-like structure, without specific information about forces from the force field.
 Currently, this attribute is literally a [`Topology`](https://open-forcefield-toolkit.readthedocs.io/en/latest/api/generated/openff.toolkit.topology.Topology.html#openff.toolkit.topology.Topology) object from the OpenFF Toolkit.
-This representation includes necessary information for molecular mechanics representations (masses, elements, and basic bond information) but also richer chemical information used by cheminformatics toolkits and some portions of the SMIRNOFF specification (bond orders, bond and atom stereochemistry, aromaticity).
+The OpenFF Toolkit Topology object includes necessary information for molecular mechanics representations (masses, elements, and basic bond information) but also richer chemical information used by cheminformatics toolkits and some portions of the SMIRNOFF specification (bond orders, bond and atom stereochemistry, aromaticity).
 While this may change in the future, this does